Trip Finder

 Harvard Business School

 Our leaders are vital to the integrity and safety of our trips.
 Their responsibilities are diverse: instructors, leaders, facilitators, friends, fellow participants, and role models to our students.
-This exceptional group of people is at the center of what Moondance has done every summer for the past 30 years.
+This exceptional group of people is at the center of what Moondance has done every summer for the past 31 years.
 As a Trip Leader, you will be pushed to communicate, problem-solve, and be decisive, all while empowering those around you to do the same.
-Each and every one of our leaders recognizes the invaluable experience a Moondance summer provides.
+Every leader knows that the experiences they create directly shape a student’s summer—and often, their growth and confidence for years to come.

 What you do as a Moondance leader matters.
 It’s as simple as that.

 With years of our own experience as trip leaders, we as a Staffing Team are passionate about setting you up for success.
 Your journey is important to us!
-Our job is to find candidates who are passionate about working with teens and creating meaningful experiences.
-We’re dedicated to building a team that will not only transform your life but empower you to do the same for your students.
-We cherished our time on trips and are committed to ensuring you will too.
+We look for candidates who are energetic, adaptable, and excited to work with teens in the outdoors.
+We’re committed to building a team that will transform not only the lives of our students but also your own.
+From day-to-day problem-solving to leading a group through the backcountry, the lessons you learn as a leader are invaluable—and we’ll be there every step of the way to support you.

 All the best,